Leonardo DiCaprio: 2010–2013: Films with high-profile directors

-After playing demanding roles in Shutter Island and Inception, DiCaprio took a small break from acting to have some time for himself, returning the following November in Clint Eastwood's J. Edgar (2011).
-A biopic about J. Edgar Hoover, the film focuses on the career of the FBI director from the Palmer Raids onward, including an examination of his private life as an alleged closeted homosexual.
+DiCaprio starred as J. Edgar Hoover in Clint Eastwood's J. Edgar (2011).
+A biopic about Hoover, the film focuses on his career as an FBI director, including an examination of his private life as an alleged closeted homosexual.
 Critics felt that the film lacked coherence overall but commended DiCaprio's performance.
-Roger Ebert wrote of DiCaprio's "fully realized, subtle and persuasive performance, hinting at more than Hoover ever revealed, perhaps even to himself".
-Also in 2011, he produced Catherine Hardwicke's romantic horror film Red Riding Hood, very loosely based on the folk tale Little Red Riding Hood.
+Roger Ebert praised DiCaprio's ability to bring depth and nuance to the character, suggesting that his performance conveyed aspects of Hoover's personality that were possibly even unknown to the man himself.
+Also in 2011, he produced Catherine Hardwicke's romantic horror film Red Riding Hood.
 Though it was named one of the ten worst films of 2011 by Time magazine, it had moderate box-office returns.
 Also that year, DiCaprio's Appian Way produced George Clooney's political drama The Ides of March, an adaptation of Beau Willimon's 2008 play Farragut North.

 In 2012, DiCaprio starred as plantation owner Calvin Candie in Quentin Tarantino's Spaghetti Western, Django Unchained.
-After reading the script, DiCaprio was uncomfortable with the extent of racism portrayed in the film, but his co-stars and Tarantino convinced him not to sugarcoat it.
+After reading the script, DiCaprio felt uncomfortable with the extent of racism portrayed in the film, but his co-stars and Tarantino convinced him not to sugarcoat it.
 While filming, DiCaprio accidentally cut his hand on glass, but continued filming, and Tarantino elected to use the take in the final product.
 The film received critical acclaim; a writer for Wired magazine commended him for playing a villainous role and found his performance "blood-chilling".
 The film earned DiCaprio a Golden Globe Award nomination for Best Supporting Actor.
 Django Unchained grossed $425 million worldwide on a production budget of $100 million.